makovalab-psu/great-ape-Y-evolution/alignment/multiple/README.md

   > fiveY.Anc0_centric.subset_base_counts
 ```

-Collect stats for species-specific 'alignments' for species S1, from the
+Identify and collect stats for species-specific segments for species S1, from
-5-species alignment&mdash;
+the 5-species alignment&mdash;

 Note that the ancestor-centric MAF can lack species-specific portions of each
 species, so the results of the following mini-pipeline replace the counts for
 singleton sets in fiveY.Anc0_centric.subset_base_counts.

+Species-specific segments are created as a byproduct of this pipeline, in BED
+format.

 ```bash
 gzip -dc fiveY.${S1}_Y_centric.maf.gz \